November 18, 2025

 • If we manipulate \(X\) at random, we also easily can calculate chance correlations (known risk of random correlation)

-strong severity says that evidence is convincing to extent assumptions are checked
+strong severity says that evidence is convincing to extent assumptions are checked:

 Gold Standard?